microsoft/MSLab/README.md

  Major differentiator is that once hydrated (first 2 scripts), deploy takes ~5 minutes.
 Cleanup is ~10s.

+ Options for setting up a Windows Server 2016-based lab are simpler than with some of the other available lab automation systems as the project is based on well-crafted Powershell scripts and, rather than XML or DSC configuration files.

  This solution is used in Microsoft Premier Workshop for Software Defined Storage, Hyper-V and System Center VMM

  Check [this](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios) page for end to end scenarios!
 It's just a small portion I wrote for internally for consultants and PFEs in Microsoft